 You can address packets to a VM instance using the internal IP address of the instance.
 The internal IP address is only addressable from other instances within the same network or from a network that is linked, such as via VPN.
 An instance's internal IP addresses can change when an instance is deleted and recreated.
 If you stop and restart an instance, the instance retains the same internal IP address.

 For internal load balancers, GCP will assign an ephemeral internal IP address if you do not specify an IP address.
 Similar to VM instances, you can also choose an internal IP.
 For more information on specifying an IP address for an internal load balancer, read Load balancing IP address in the internal load balancing documentation.

 If you are communicating between instances in the same VPC network, you can send packets to an instance using the instance name, and the VPC network automatically resolves the name to the internal IP address of the instance.

 Using the instance name rather than the internal IP address is useful because

 the internal IP addresses can change each time an instance is deleted and

 recreated.
 In contrast, your instance name will most likely remain the same.

-However, instance names are addressable only within the same network, or when
+However, instance names are addressable only within the same VPC network, or

 gcloud compute ssh tool